The first fact of life: a lot of textual data is generated every day through emails, social media, and other channels.

 You may wonder: why label textual information?
 Isn’t it self-evident?
 After all, we humans can read and analyze text almost unconsciously.

-First, AI/ML systems — chatbots, voice assistants, and self-driving vehicles — are increasingly used in both business and non-business settings.
+First, AI/ML systems (chatbots, voice assistants, and self-driving vehicles) are increasingly used in both business and non-business settings.
 The world is complex, and they require different types of data for training and development.

-Second, textual information is not self-describing.
+Second, textual information is not necessarily self-describing.
 The vast majority is unstructured, meaning that for computers it is no different than raw bits in memory, unless categorized and defined.

 NLP